 Hale’s 20+ miles of multi-use trails are available for mountain biking year-round.
 Please review our Visitor Guidelines for trail maps, general information about public use, and rider expectations.

-Hale is proud to host two annual MTB races that feature some of Hale’s favorite trails and sections that offer something for riders of all ages and abilities.
+Hale is proud to host two annual MTB races and a women’s mountain biking day that feature some of Hale’s favorite trails and sections that offer something for riders of all ages and abilities.
 Our fall race, the Great Pumpkin Smash, is in October.
-Our spring race, the Final de Barro, is in early May.
-These family-friendly events always include something special on race day!
+Everwild Women’s Mountain Biking Day and our spring race, the Final de Barro, are in early May.

 Mountain biking is an inherently dangerous sport with an injury risk profile similar to skiing, snowboarding, and contact sports such as soccer, hockey, and basketball.
 The most common injuries are minor cuts and bruises.
 Programs guide novice riders on trails that allow them to safely develop their stamina and technical skills so they can discover their comfort zone and limits.
 Always wear a helmet.
 Body armor is also recommended.
 Those who ride at Hale do so at their own risk.